dotnet/runtime/src/mono/wasm/features.md

 See also [wasm-unsafe-eval](https://github.com/WebAssembly/content-security-policy/blob/main/proposals/CSP.md#the-wasm-unsafe-eval-source-directive)

-## ICU
+## Globalization, ICU

 Browsers don't offer full set APIs for working with localization and so we have to bring the data and the logic as part of the application.

+In order to make downloades smaller, runtime will detect the locale of the browser and load just shard of the ICU database.
+You can also create and configure your own custom shards.

+For more details see [globalization-icu-wasm.md](../../../docs/design/features/globalization-icu-wasm.md)

 If your application doesn't need to work with locatization, you can reduce download size by `<InvariantCulture>true</InvariantCulture>`.

+For more details see [globalization-invariant-mode.md](../../../docs/design/features/globalization-invariant-mode.md)

-If your application needs to work with locatization but you don't require processing speed for processing of large texts, you can reduce download size by `<HybridGlobalization>true</HybridGlobalization>`.
+If your application needs to work with locatization but you don't require processing speed for working with large texts, you can reduce download size by `<HybridGlobalization>true</HybridGlobalization>`.
 It will use browser APIs instead part of ICU database.
 This feature is still in development.

-If your application needs to work with specific subset of locales, you can create your own ICU database.

-_TODO_ HOW_TO custom ?
+For more details see [globalization-hybrid-mode.md](../../../docs/design/features/globalization-hybrid-mode.md)

+This requires that you have [wasm-tools workload](#wasm-tools-workload) installed.

 ## Timezones

 Browsers don't offer API for working with time zone database and so we have to bring the time zone data as part of the application.

-If your application doesn't need to work with TZ, you can reduce download size by `<InvariantTimezone>true</InvariantTimezone>`.
+If your application doesn't need to work with time zones, you can reduce download size by `<InvariantTimezone>true</InvariantTimezone>`.

 This requires that you have [wasm-tools workload](#wasm-tools-workload) installed.